contributte/api/README.md

 ```

 As you can see, the architecture is ultra simple. `ApiRequest` & `ApiResponse` have no constructor, so you can easily
-extend this class and implement it by your own.
+extend this class and implement it on your own.

 ## Documentation